Maciej1302/ToDo-Django-MR/README.md

 ```

 This will:
-- Build the Docker image as specified in the `Dockerfile`.
+- Build the Docker image as specified in the Dockerfile.
-- Start the Django development server on `http://localhost:8000`.
+- Start the Django development server on http://localhost:8000.

 > **Note:** The server is configured to run on port 8000.
 If this port is already in use, you may need to modify the port mapping in the `docker-compose.yml` file.